 E – Toggle expanded screen mode

 F or Alt-Enter -Toggle FULL Screen Mode

-R – Display current frame rate
+R – Display the current frame rate

 Left Arrow Key – Force Device orientation to landscape left

 Right arrow Key – Force Device orientation to landscape Right

 Up/Down arrow key – Force device orientation to portrait up

 Spacebar – to Reset Device orientation (automatically follow phone)